Table of Contents

-What is your biggest water filter need?
+What is your biggest water filtering need?
 If you wish you could stop buying bottled water while you’re shopping or at work, you’ll benefit most from a filtered water bottle.
-For low-cost, low-maintenance, at-home tap water filtration, water filter pitchers are a great option.
-Slightly more expensive, but still without the need for any major installation or maintenance, are countertop water filter systems.
+For low-cost, low-maintenance, at-home tap water filtration, water pitchers are a great option.
+Slightly more expensive, but still without the need for any major installation or maintenance, are countertop systems.

 An under-sink filter costs more money and you may not find it easy to install, but you have the advantage of storing it out of sight – handy if you don’t have a lot of countertop space or you just don’t want your water filter on show.
 A reverse osmosis under sink system is even more effective, completely eliminating hundreds of contaminants from tap water or well water – but its upfront cost is very expensive.

-If you want your whole home’s appliances to benefit from clean water, a whole house water filter is the system for you.
-Or, if you just want to shower in clean water alongside having clean tap water, installing a showerhead water filter alongside a countertop system or under sink filter in your kitchen is usually the more affordable option.
+If you want your whole home’s appliances to benefit from clean water, a whole house option is the system for you.
+Or, if you just want to shower in clean water alongside having clean tap water, installing a filtering showerhead alongside a countertop system or under sink filter in your kitchen is usually the more affordable option.

-For taking clean drinking water with you on your travels, there are multiple options: filtered water bottles, travel water filters, and hanging gravity water filters, which are portable and easy to take with you to a camping trip or vacation home.
+For taking clean drinking water with you on your travels, there are multiple options: filtered water bottles, travel filters, and hanging gravity filtering bags, which are portable and easy to take with you to a camping trip or vacation home.